Raelr/Scrapyard-Cpp/README.md

 ...
 ```

 If you see this then congratulations!
-You successfulyy build Scrapyard-C!
+You successfully built Scrapyard-C!

 Please note that currently the program runs a simple infinite loop to test the functionality.
 To exit just stop the process or use the keyboard shortcut: `^C`.